 Just leave out the meat.
 That’s it.
 That’s the trick.

 This recipe packs a ton of nutrition thanks to garbanzo beans, lentils, tomatoes, onion, olive oil and spices.
-It will be just as flavorful and delicious without it.
+It is just as flavorful and delicious without the meat.

 If there was ever a difficult post for me to write, it’s this one.
-This soup was the last meal my dad made for my husband and I the last time we saw him before he passed last November.
-It was one of his favorites.
+This soup was the last meal my dad made for my husband and I. It was the last time we saw him before he passed in November of 2020.

 My dad was always taking care of me.
-Whether it was making me delicious Moroccan recipes, teaching me how to cook them, or pushing me to buy that new camera I’d been dreaming about.
+Whether it was making me delicious Moroccan recipes, teaching me how to cook them, or pushing me to buy that new camera I’d been dreaming about (the one I used to take these photos).

 Bismillah,